CybertronianFan/Temperature-and-Humidity-sensor/README.md

-# Arduino_Dinosaur_Game
+# Arduino\_Dinosaur\_Game

-Using arduino's and photoresistors to cheat the google dinosaur game.
+Using Arduino and photoresistors to cheat the google dinosaur game.

+This is a test project to see me first document on GitHub